centreon/centreon-archived/doc/en/migration/upgradetoCentreon18.10.rst

 Installing the new server
 =========================

-Install your new Centreon central server from the :ref:`ISO<installisoel7>` or from :ref:`packages <install_from_packages>`, and complete the installation process by connecting to the Centreon Web interface.
+You will need to install a new Centreon central server from the :ref:`ISO<installisoel7>` or from :ref:`packages <install_from_packages>`, and complete the installation process by connecting to the Centreon Web interface.

 .. note::
     It is advisable to set the same password for the *centreon* user during the web